The 8 Best Things to Do in Bar Harbor: Gateway to Acadia

 - Atlantic Brewing Company – If you want local beer, this is a great place for it.
 Officially considered a tasting room, you’ll find experimental beers on tap, rather than the Atlantic Brewing beers you might try elsewhere.
 They are attached to a small pop-up kitchen that does cool food like poutine.
 (You’re right next to Canada, after all!)

 Get out and take advantage of that water by kayaking or boating.
-There are several kayak tour operators based in Bar Harbor, including Coastal Kayaking Tours.
+There are several kayak tour operators based in Bar Harbor, including Coastal Kayaking Tours making it the perfect place to explore the ocean.

 If you want a more luxe experience, book a spot on the Margaret Todd, a four-masted windjammer that sails during the summer months.
 Downeast Windjammer offers daytime and sunset sails.
 (I was so bummed to miss this, but they don’t start sailing until mid-May each year.)